top of page

 Kaumana Lava Cave:

+Our next stop was a really neat location that showcased the power of volcanos.
+The stairs down to Kaumana Lava Cave are steep, small, and can get slippery.
+To walk around in the cave, you will have to climb over and dodge rocks.
+It was not too difficult to get through but be aware of your footing at all times or you could leave with scraped-up knees and elbows!
 You can see in the cave about 40 feet, but afterward, the light from the outside is cut off.
 If you go any deeper you will need a flashlight! (we just used our phones and were fine).
 A small group of us including the tour guide went in as far as possible and it was worth it!
 We then made our way out of the cave back to the surface to head to our final destination, Saddle Road.

 Saddle Road is the mid-point between the west side (Kona/Waikoloa) and the east side (Hilo/Waipio) of the island.
 It sits right in between Mauna Kea and Mauna Loa at about 5,000 feet.
 The stop is just a chance for a bathroom break, but the views are very pretty from the location.
 You can see large fields of lava rocks, the sides of Mauna Kea and Mauna Loa, and if the climate is right, you can see the tops of clouds as the sunset pierces through them!